Partial Resolutions of Affine Symplectic Singularities: Springer Theory

 \end{proof}

-\section{Springer theory}
+\section{Springer Theory}

 Let $\rho: X' \rightarrow X$ be a partial resolution of a conical affine symplectic singularity $X$.
-For this section we will require that $\pi: Y \rightarrow X$ be a symplectic resolution (not simply a $\Q$-factorial terminalization) which covers $\rho$, with induced map $\pi': Y \rightarrow X'$.
+For this section, we will require that $\pi: Y \rightarrow X$ is a symplectic resolution (not simply a $\Q$-factorial terminalization) that covers $\rho$, with induced map $\pi': Y \rightarrow X'$.
+Note that it follows from \cite[5.6]{NaPD1} that since $X$ has a symplectic resolution, every $\Q$-terminalization of $X$ is a symplectic resolution.

 We reproduce the diagram from \Cref{MainThm} below but with the bases of the universal conic deformations of $Y$, $X'$ and $X$ denoted $B_Y$, $B_{X'}$ and $B_X$, following \cite{MN}.

 We further let $\tilde{\pi} := \tilde{\pi}' \circ \tilde{\rho}$ and $\pi := \pi' \circ \rho$.
-Following \cite{MN} we define the symplectic Harish-Chandra sheaves $\HC' \in \Perv(\cX')$ and $\HC \in \Perv(\cX)$ by
+Following \cite{MN}, we define the symplectic Harish-Chandra sheaves $\HC' \in \Perv(\cX')$ and $\HC \in \Perv(\cX)$ by

-Similarly we define the symplectic Springer sheaves $\Spr' \in \Perv(X')$ and $\Spr \in \Perv(X)$ by
+Similarly, we define the symplectic Springer sheaves $\Spr' \in \Perv(X')$ and $\Spr \in \Perv(X)$ by

+Finally, we define $\Perv_{\sympl}(X')$ (resp. $\Perv_{\sympl}(X))$ to be the category of perverse sheaves on $X'$ (resp. $X$) that are constructible with respect to the stratification by symplectic leaves.